★ BEST INVESTING TOOLS COMPARISON ★

 | Try it | Visit FlowAlgo | Visit MarketWatch |

-- Monitor real-time options order flow, unusual activity, Intermarket Sweep Orders, and option block trades from a focused web dashboard.
+- Monitoring real-time options order flow, unusual activity, Intermarket Sweep Orders, and option block trades from a focused web dashboard.

-- Review equity block and dark-pool data through the flow tape and Dark Pool Insights module.
+- Views for reviewing equity block and dark-pool data through the flow tape and Dark Pool Insights module.

-- Account for latency differences: options flow streams near real time, while dark-pool prints and equity block data can be delayed by reporting and exchange rules.
+- Latency differences: options flow streams near real time, while dark-pool prints and equity block data can be delayed by reporting and exchange rules.

-- Search historical flow data back to mid-2017 to review prior days, tickers, date ranges, and recurring activity patterns.
+- Search tools across historical flow data back to mid-2017 to review prior days, tickers, date ranges, and recurring activity patterns.

 What MarketWatch does best